TeamNexile/jk-workshop-docs/publishing.md

 # Publishing
 {: .no_toc }

-Final steps to get on the Workshop!<!-- more -->
+Final steps to get your item on the Workshop!<!-- more -->
 {: .fs-6 .fw-300 }

 <style>